 School Based Health Centers

 A School-Based Health Center (SBHC) provides comprehensive primary care services in a school year round.
-There are eight (8) SBHCs in the District of Columbia; the DC Department of Health (DOH) oversees seven (7).
+There are seven (7) SBHCs in the District of Columbia that the DC Department of Health (DOH) oversees.
 A SBHC can serve as a student’s primary health care provider or supplement the services they would normally receive.
 Each SBHC offers medical, oral, social and mental health services, and education to enrolled students, and to the children of enrolled students.
 SBHC staff can also provide referrals to specialty care, community providers and other programs that coordinate to ensure every student receives the care they need to lead healthier lives.